mattevans/postmark-go/README.md

 What's Implemented?
 ----------------

-At the moment only a very small number of API endpoints are implemented.
-Open an issue (or PR) if you required additional endpoints!
+At the moment only a handful of the more common endpoints have been implemented.
+Open an issue (or PR) if you required something that's missing.

 - Send Email - [API Docs](http://developer.postmarkapp.com/developer-api-email.html#send-email) | [Example](examples/send-email/main.go)
 - Send Email & Attachment - [API Docs](http://developer.postmarkapp.com/developer-api-email.html#send-email) | [Example](examples/send-email-attachment/main.go)